aim-rsf/browseMetadata/README.md

 ℹ Open the two HTML files in your browser for full-screen viewing.
 ```

 The output files are saved to your working directory.
 You can change the save location by adjusting the `output_dir` argument.
-Examples of outputs are available [here](https://github.com/aim-rsf/browseMetadata/blob/big-refactor/inst/outputs/).
+Examples of outputs are available [here](/inst/outputs/).

 #### `mapMetadata()`

+Use the outputs from `browseMetadata()` as a reference when running `mapMetadata()`.

 To run the mapping function in demo mode, use: